 You, too, can challenge prevailing notions of democracy and share your views on video.
 And with a bit of luck you may even win €2,500 while you are at it.

-Peter Matjašič is a senior program officer for the Open Society Initiative for Europe.
+Until December 2021, Peter Matjašič was a senior program officer for the Open Society Initiative for Europe.

 Until May 2018, Léonie van Tongeren worked as the Special Assistant to the Regional Director for Europe at the Open Society Foundations.